 - The Federal Information Security Management Act of 2002 (FISMA) requires agencies to develop, document, and implement an agency-wide information security program to protect their information and information systems, including those provided or managed by another agency, contractor, or other source.
 The act also requires agencies to have an annual assessment of their information systems.
 In November 2012, OIG reported that USAID has not established an effective risk management program to ensure that policies and procedures are assessed and working as intended.
 The lack of an effective risk management program, combined with a substantial number of open FISMA-related recommendations from prior audits represents a significant deficiency in the security of enterprise-wide information systems, including USAID's financial systems.
 In response to the significant deficiency, USAID developed a three-phase action plan to improve its information security that is expected to be complete in June 2015. - USAID continues to face challenges in implementing Homeland Security Presidential Directive 12 (HSPD-12), which requires agencies to implement a common identification standard for federal employees and contractors.
-OIG reported that USAID lacked the
+OIG reported that USAID lacked the resources to comply with this U.S. Government-wide directive.25 Although USAID reported that in 2009 the Agency met the requirements for credentials that allow access to buildings at headquarters, it has not yet met requirements for credentials that enable access to information systems.
+The Agency completed a pilot program to use the credentials at select locations in Washington, D.C., and plans to use the program in all of its headquarters offices.
+Nevertheless, complying with HSPD-12 at overseas locations, where USAID plans to follow the direction of the State Department, will continue to be a challenge because USAID's progress will be dependent upon that of State.

-&lt;sup>22 "Audit of Commodities Funded Under the President's Malaria Initiative in Zambia", Report No. 4-611-13-002-P, November 8, 2012.
+22 "Audit of Commodities Funded Under the President's Malaria Initiative in Zambia", Report No. 4-611-13-002-P, November 8, 2012.

-&lt;sup>23 "Audit of USAID Jordan's Education Reform Support Program," Report No. 6-278-13-007-P, February 18, 2013.

-&lt;sup>24 "Audit of USAID's Fiscal Year 2012 Compliance With the Federal Information Security Management Act of 2002," Report No. A-000-13-003-P, November 14, 2012.
+23 "Audit of USAID Jordan's Education Reform Support Program," Report No. 6-278-13-007-P, February 18, 2013.
+24 "Audit of USAID's Fiscal Year 2012 Compliance With the Federal Information Security Management Act of 2002," Report No. A-000-13-003-P, November 14, 2012.